ProdigyPNP/ProdigyMathGameHacking/.github/ANNOUNCEMENT.md

 First we'd like to thank everyone for being with us.
 For the past 6 months, we've maintained the largest Prodigy hack, all while keepings things open source and ad-free.

 Our goal, of bringing back Prodigy hacks, has somewhat been accomplished!
-While our hacks have fallen, [Prodigy X](https://github.com/ProdigyAPI/ProdigyX), a different cheat menu for Prodigy, has rose (It's partially closed source and does have ads and analytics.
-Always use [uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm)).
 Costs of keeping alive Prodigy Hack servers have also been up to $20 a month, in the past few months, and that's all from my, @afkvido's wallet.
 I make zero money from these hacks, and am going broke from them sometimes.
-Also, there have been trade negotiations of sorts with

 For these reasons, as of November 4, 2022, all official publications of our extension on webstores, and instances of P-NP servers, will all be closed down.